NIKE is a footwear & accessories business based in the US. NIKE stocks (NKE) are listed on the NYSE, and all prices are listed in US Dollars.

 NIKE's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-NIKE's next dividend payout is expected around January 2, 2026.
-To benefit, you'll need to buy NIKE stocks before December 1, 2025 (the "ex-dividend date").
+NIKE's most recent dividend payout was on January 2, 2026.
+The latest dividend was paid out to all shareholders who bought their stocks by December 1, 2025 (the "ex-dividend date").

 NIKE stock performance metrics